Covid 19: Experts react to New Zealand's first Omicron case in MIQ - NZ Herald

 The first case of Omicron has been detected in New Zealand.

-Director general of health Dr Ashley Bloomfield confirmed this afternoon that the dangerous new straint was detected in managed isolation in Christchurch.

-The new variant has had an immediate impact across the globe, with experts and health officals warning of "tsunami-like outbreaks" due to Omicron being highly transmissable.
+The new variant has had an immediate impact across the globe, with experts and health officials warning of "tsunami-like outbreaks" due to Omicron being highly transmissable.

 "Omicron is spreading at a rate we have not seen with any previous variant," Dr Tedros Adhanom Ghebreyesus, director-general of the World Health Organisation, said.